Schusterman Center For

 - A curriculum vitae (CV) or resumé;

 - A statement of purpose indicating your reasons for undertaking graduate study.
 In addition, please describe your qualifications for the academic program and your objectives in undertaking this program.
 Applicants to the master's program should discuss their plans for their academic and professional career and how the Graduate School will help them to attain their goals.
 Applicants to the doctoral program should outline their research interests and indicate how they would complement those of the faculty.
-Please Anthropology for more specific notes regarding the statement of purpose.
+Please visit the Anthropology website for more specific notes regarding the statement of purpose.

 - A critical writing sample not exceeding 35 pages; the 35-page maximum may consist of a single critical essay or two shorter essays of approximately equal length.